-The second edition of Economics, an intro textbook (micro + macro) written with Dean Karlan, came out in February 2017.
-The book provides an empirical, problem-solving approach to economics – with lots of stories, evidence, and real-world connections.
+The 2nd edition of Economics, an intro textbook (micro + macro) written with Dean Karlan, came out in February 2017.
+The book starts with real-world problems and shows how economists think about them (and can help to solve them).

 Jonathan Morduch and Rachel Schneider, The Financial Diaries: How American Families Cope in a World of Uncertainty (Princeton 2017)